OMSI Exhibit

 Listen UP!

 An interactive computer game in a hearing screening booth.
-Here, visitors can test their hearing by listening to a series of tones, and pressing a button to indicate that they heard the tone, and in which ear they heard it.
-They may also participate in a voluntary research study conducted by Oregon Health Sciences University that records the results and some demographical information about the visitor.
+Here, visitors could test their hearing by listening to a series of tones, and pressing a button to indicate that they heard the tone, and in which ear they heard it.
+They could also participate in a voluntary research study conducted by Oregon Health Sciences University that recorded the results and some demographical information about the visitor.

-View data from the Listen Up! exhibit research study »
+The data from the Listen Up! exhibit research study will be available soon to view and interact with »

 Communication Breakdown

-A pair of telephones that visitors can use together to experience different levels of hearing loss and/or tinnitus.
+A pair of telephones the visitors used together to experience different levels of hearing loss and/or tinnitus.

 What's that sound?